MomoMizu94/Youtube-Downloader/README.txt

 YouTube video downloader with SponsorBlock utility through their API.
 Downloads video & audio track seperately, removes sponsored segments and encodes both tracks together.
-Can be used to download independent audio files.
+Can be used to download independent audio files or a batch of YouTube videos from a text file.

 Standalone script can be found from /dist